hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Menu:      :menuselection:`Curve --> Add Duplicate`
    :Shortcut:  :kbd:`Shift-D`

-This tool duplicates the selected control points, along with the curve segments implicitly selected (if any).
+This operator duplicates the selected control points, along with the curve segments implicitly selected (if any).
 If only a handle is selected, the full point will be duplicated too.
-The copy is selected and placed in select mode, so you can move it to another place.
+The copy is selected so you can move it to another place.

 .. _bpy.ops.curve.split: